JohnPAguirre/USMTUserCapture/ReadMe.txt

-The 335thUserCapture program is to simplify the way the 335th help desk backups and restores users.
+The USMTUserCapture program is to simplify the way the my local help desk backups and restores users.
 Simplifying allows for an automated (no errors) in backing up users and allows techs to run the program and walk away.